wooknight/phpcallgraph/readme.txt

     currently the only feasible way due to some conceptual restrictions resulting from the utilization of the InstantSVC CodeAnalyzer.

+Dead Code Detection
+    You can get a list of methods and functions which are never called by using the output format 'deadcode', e.g.

+        bin/phpcallgraph -r -f deadcode test/testfiles/

 Examples:
     bin/phpcallgraph -n -f png -o PHPCallGraph.png src/PHPCallGraph.php
     bin/phpcallgraph -f png -o phpcallgraph-library.png src/drivers/ src/PHPCallGraph.php